 In 2007 they harvested the first grapes on their estate, the famous "Domaine des Diables" established on this Puyloubier plain with the rich and stony soil which produces very aromatic quaffable rosés, fine and elegant whites and full-bodied, fruity reds.
 Since their first campaigns, Virginie Fabre and Guillaume Philip have seen their know-how and work rewarded with distinctions in competitions and wine guides.

 In 2011, Le Domaine des Diables was awarded the Award for Excellence in the Concours Général Agricole competition.
 This prize rewards the consistency of the estate in the quality of its products by certifying in particular the respect of good production practices as well as the taste qualities.
-Today, the young couple is proud to be able to exhibit this trophy in their cellar, a trophy which has been awarded to them for seven consecutive years by the successive Ministers of Agriculture.
+Today, the young couple is proud to be able to exhibit this trophy in their cellar, a trophy which has been awarded to them for nine consecutive years by the successive Ministers of Agriculture.
 A unique performance, at the high level of quality of their wines and in which they want to include their son Paul, who after just a few years on this earth is passionate and fascinated by what his parents do...
 Could he be the successor?
 Of course!
 The apple doesn’t fall far from the tree.

 Total vineyard area: 40 acres